 The SBA 7(a) program can also be structured with a revolving component.
 See our detailed analysis of the SBA 7(a) Working Capital Pilot Program for specifics on how that works in practice for Utah borrowers.

-Free resource alert: The Utah SBDC (sbdc.utah.edu) operates 9 locations statewide — including offices in Salt Lake City, Ogden, Provo, and St. George — offering free LOC application preparation, financial statement coaching, and lender introductions.
+Free resource alert: The Utah SBDC (sbdc.utah.edu) operates 9 locations statewide.
+These include offices in Salt Lake City, Ogden, Provo, and St. George.
+They offer free LOC application preparation, financial statement coaching, and lender introductions.
 Most Utah business owners who use the SBDC report stronger applications and faster approvals.
 This is not a minor benefit.

 Quick Check